E-commerce

 • Most frequent questions by journey stage.

-• Impact on add-to-cart, checkout, and purchase.
+• Impact on add to cart, checkout, and purchase.

 • Share of requests resolved without a human.

-Why Qstomy is designed as an AI e-commerce agent, not as a simple bot
+Why Qstomy is designed as an e-commerce AI agent, not as a simple bot

-• To support: handle frequent requests faster.
+• For support : handle frequent requests faster.

 To see how this integrates into a store: Shopify integration and request a demo.